berjanjonker/Obsidian-stuff/README.md

 ## Plugins
 My goal is to keep things as simple as possible.
 This is the list of plugins I currently have installed:
 - [Templater](https://github.com/SilentVoid13/Templater) - A template plugin for obsidian
 - [DataView](https://github.com/blacksmithgu/obsidian-dataview) - Provides a query language for filtering, sorting, and extracting data from Markdown pages.
+- [Sortable](https://github.com/alexandru-dinu/obsidian-sortable) - Makes (Dataview)Tables sortable.
 - [Quickadd](https://github.com/chhoumann/quickadd) - QuickAdd is a powerful combination of four tools (called choices): templates, captures, macros, and multis.
 - [Various Complements](https://github.com/tadashi-aikawa/obsidian-various-complements-plugin) - This plugin enables you complete words like the auto-completion of IDE.